 On-Airport Rental Brands

 "On-Airport" means these rental companies have check-in desks within the airport terminal.

 The big advantage of this for you is convenience and speed.
-Once you've checked in you can jump in your car and get going.
+Once you've checked in you can jump in your rental car and get going.
 No waiting around for transfer vans.

 But it does come at a cost.
 The fees are higher than off airport rental companies to offset the costs of being at the airport.

-If you're arriving on an international flight you'll find rental counters next to the arrivals area on the ground floor of the international terminal.
+If you're arriving on an international flight you'll find rental car counters next to the arrivals area on the ground floor of the international terminal.

 Off-Airport Rental Brands

 "Off-Airport" companies don't have check-in desks within the airport.
-This means you'll need to make your way to their car hire depot to check in and collect your car.
+This means you'll need to make your way to their car hire depot to check in and collect your rental car.